 6. Accept your nerves.

-The good news is your body will calm down after 2-3 minutes.
-To get yourself past this amount of time, make sure the first part of your presentation is very well rehearsed.
-It not only will help you make a good first impression, it will also build your confidence that you started well.
-You might also think about the last 2-3 minutes of your presentation, so the lasting impression is as good as the first.
+Nerves do not last.
+For the vast majority of people, your body will calm down after 2-3 minutes.
+To get yourself over this nurdle, make sure the first 2-3 minutes of your presentation are very well rehearsed.
+It not only will help you make a good first impression, it also builds your confidence that you started well.

 7. Be good, not perfect.